Consumer Rights Act 2015

 LSST has a clear and comprehensive Public Information Policy available on our website, and the Connect VLE, which is reviewed annually.
 This ensures all information made available in policies, publicity, blogs, and on the website and accurate and provide students will all the information necessary to make an informed decision about whether to study with LSST, and if so which cause would be most suitable for them.

 Additionally, our application process (including online application forms, offer letters, and admissions staff training) is reviewed at least annually, and in response to any developments in law or industry practise.
-For example, in addition to annual reviews, the online application forms have been reviewed in 2016 to improve the clarity of information on joint liability for fees for students receiving student finance, and in 2017 to implement changes needed for the GPDR when it comes into force from May 2018.
+For example, in addition to annual reviews, the online application forms have been reviewed in 2016 to improve the clarity of information on joint liability for fees for students receiving student finance, and in 2017 to implement the changes required for compliance with GDPR.

 Offer letters, which are sent out on submissions of the online application form, contain a statement of the applicant’s cancellation rights, make it clear at what point the student is bound by the terms of the contract (on accepting the offer).
 They concisely and clearly provide all the information required by the Consumer Contracts Regulations and recommended by the CMA Guidance by, for example, summarising and linking to the policies on complaints handling, and tuition fees.

 LSST Terms and Conditions